francescaboe/thm-writeup-dreaming/README.md

 ![namp](https://github.com/francescaboe/thm-writeup-dreaming/blob/main/assets/Pasted%20image%2020241219104314.png)

-Would you look at that, we got ourselves an open http port and an ssh one, let's see what's at that address from our bowsers.
+Would you look at that, we got ourselves an open http port and an ssh one, let's see what's at that address from our browser.

-Navigate to `<target-ip>` from firefox: looks like we are dealing with an Apache2 server, let's keep it in mind for the future.
+Navigate to `<target-ip>` from firefox: looks like we are dealing with an Apache2 server, could be useful, or maybe not!

 ![apache2](https://github.com/francescaboe/thm-writeup-dreaming/blob/main/assets/Pasted%20image%2020241219104744.png)